 A clogged bathtub drain can be cleared in several ways.
 Most clogged bathtub drains can be cleared with a plunger or by removing and cleaning out the tub stopper.
 If after trying both of these your bathtub is still clogged, the next step is to use a snake to clear the drain.

-A power snake with a 1/4 inch cable is the preferred choice for clearing a bathtub drain.
-You can rent a quality top snake or mini power snake at a tool rental place.
-Often the rental fee will be considerably less than what it would cost to call a plumber.
+A small power snake with a 1/4 inch cable is the preferred choice for clearing a bathtub drain. these tools operate like a power drill, with front-mounted canister that contains a coiled cable.
+You can rent a small power snake at a tool rental outlet or home improvement center.
+The rental fee is usually much less than what it costs to call a plumber.